 Using the Schedule C 1040 for private practice tax write-offs

 If you’re operating as a sole proprietor or a single-member LLC, you file a tax form called a Schedule C 1040.
-It looks like this:

 It’s not super complicated to complete.
 However, in Part II: Expenses there’s a long list of items that you have to break down your write-offs under: